-The 20 largest financial institutions had accumulated EUR 410 billion in financial penalties between 2008 - 2020 linked to business ethics and compliance cases system
+The 20 largest financial institutions had accumulated EUR 410 billion in financial penalties between 2008 - 2020 linked to business ethics and compliance cases5

 Governance and business ethics are critical for the sector.
 The credibility and robustness of a financial institution's sustainability strategy is supported by a sound governance structure and the integration of ESG criteria in the top management remuneration framework.
-We encourage financial institutions to strengthen transparency on policies and processes related to business ethics issues.
-Building trust is essential for the financial sector to function therefore we expect high compliance and business ethics standards to anticipate and deal with high profile controversies related to market manipulation, fraud, money laundering and tax evasion.
+We encourage investors and insurances companies to strengthen transparency on policies and processes related to business ethics issues.
+Building trust is essential for the financial sector to function, therefore, we expect high compliance and business ethics standards to anticipate and deal with high profile controversies.